Law To Protect Patients Against Surprise Medical Bills In Texas Proves Hard To Enact

 "I haven't seen a bill with a scope this big — that could be this meaningful for the financial security of a family — pass in the 12 years I have been doing this," Pogue says.

-Hutson says SB1264 was "painfully created" and lawmakers took the time to find a compromise with both insurers and providers, which is no easy task.
+Hutson says SB 1264 was "painfully created" and lawmakers took the time to find a compromise with both insurers and providers, which is no easy task.

 "There's a lot of money in health care — and so the different interests are going to use whatever they can to collect money on the backs of consumers wherever they can, unfortunately," Hutson says.
 "It's frustrating."